tudorscanner/slate/source/includes/_hotels.md

 ### Location Request

 This endpoint gives back hotels with prices too but instead from an entity, around specific coordinates.
+It takes the coordinades as an input to provide the hotels.
 Provides the search by current location functionality.

 *API endpoint*